 Extra-Virgin Olive Oil is thought to have the same effect as non-steroidal antiinflammatory drugs.
 This can help with conditions like rheumatoid.
 Oleocanthal, a compound that can block pro-inflammatory enzymes, is also known to increase the risk of Alzheimer’s.

 Researchers found that the compound has a significant effect on chronic inflammation as well as acute inflammatory processes in rheumatoid.
-They believe that a 3.5-teaspoon dose of ibuprofen is equivalent to a 200mg tablet.
+They believe that a 3.5-teaspoon dose of the compound is equivalent to a 200mg tablet containing ibuprofen.